AshkanVakili9/Delivery_Online_shop_backend/README.md

 Purpose: The purpose of this project is to create an online shop backend that provides users with necessary features like product listings, cart management, order tracking and delivery system for costumers.

-# Setup and Running the Project
+# Setup and Run the Project

 Prerequisites